 Listen to the podcast on the YouTube video above.

-You can visit Sahir at his website at https://www.kingchildren.com/ .
+You can visit James at the NJTC website at http://www.njtc.org

 Visit the pitch presenters for June 9th at their websites:

 Michael Wong with InstaHub, whose mission is to reduce energy waste through scalable automation that enhances, rather than replaces, existing infrastructure.
 The company provides “snap-on integration” devices that can automate your lights in under 1 minute, providing real-time occupancy data and energy savings in a single unit at https://www.getinstahub.com/.